vista-art/fragmentcolor/docs/api/core/renderer/create_external_texture.md

   over the uniffi boundary).
 - **Android**: a `SurfaceTexture` handle (passed as a raw `ULong` pointer).

-Currently returns an error on every platform — the public signature is stable; native-side decode hookup is on the roadmap.
+Currently returns an error on every platform.
+The public signature is stable; native-side decode hookup is on the roadmap.
 Track support via the typed `RendererError` you get back.